The Ultimate Guide to Retiring in Portugal: Everything You Need to Know

 How to Apply for Residency in Portugal

 Applying for residency in Portugal is a crucial step for any retiree planning to move to this beautiful country.
-The process involves obtaining a visa and residency permit, and if you are from outside of the EU the most common route is with the D7 visa, which we cover in great depth in this article, also known as a passive income visa or (inaccurately) as the retirement visa.
+The process involves obtaining a visa and residency permit, and if you are from outside of the EU the most common route is with the D7 visa, also known as a passive income visa or (inaccurately) as the Portugal retirement visa.
+The Portugal Golden Visa is also a key residency option for retirees.

 Here’s a brief overview on how to apply: